 |Picture archiving and communications systems||Picture archiving and communication systems are designed to manage, store and retrieve DICOM images such as X-rays, CAT scans, MRIs, etc. Such systems are often used in combination with a RIS (Radio Information System) to perform the radiology workflow proficiently.|

 |Medical accounting||The term Medical accounting refers to a system designed to automate accounting processes for medical practices.
 Major functions of such systems include general ledger, A/P, A/R, and financial reporting.|

-The term EMR Software or EHR Software (Electronic Health Records) is basically used for the electronic documentation and maintenance of medical records for patients via computer or a mobile device.
-EHR Software essentially improves efficiency of a practice by helping in making more accurate documentation of the encounters resulting in improved profitability.
-Its usability has been recognized and it became a part of Health Information Technology for Economic and Clinical Health Act (HITECH) in 2004.
+The term EMR Software or EHR Software (Electronic Health Records) is used for the electronic documentation and maintenance of medical records for patients via a computer or a mobile device.
+EHR Software essentially improves the efficiency of practice by helping in making more accurate documentation of the encounters resulting in improved profitability.
+Its usability has been recognized and it became a part of the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2004.